+Responsible for:

-- Responsible for implementing measures to address all the social and environmental safeguard requirements. - Responsible for developing site specific plans as needed such as Traffic management plan, workers codes of conduct. - Responsible for developing COVID-19 protocols for workers and site management. - Comply with national regulations such as Waste Management Act of 2004, the Litter Act of 1983 and its amendments (1985 and 1993), and the Public Health Act of 1975. - Hiring professionals with the appropriate project management and other specialist skills required for the successful implementation of these requirements.
-These include the Site Supervisor, Occupational Health and Safety Officer and the Environmental Monitoring Officer. - Developing a Grievance Redress Mechanism for workers and addressing project grievances. - Having a Code of Conduct that all workers follow.
-It will include the procedure for addressing Sexual Exploitation and Abuse and Sexual Harassment as well as E&S measures that the workers are expected to follow and socially acceptable behaviour.
+- Implementing measures to address all the social and environmental management requirements. - Developing site specific plans as needed, such as Traffic management plan, site management plan and waste management plan. - Having a Code of Conduct that all workers must sign and follow.
+It will include E&S measures that the workers are expected to follow as well as socially acceptable behaviour. - Developing COVID-19 protocols for workers and site management. - Comply with national regulations such as Waste Management Act of 2004, the Litter Act of 1983 and its amendments (1985 and 1993), and the Public Health Act of 1975.

+- Hiring professionals with the appropriate project management and other specialist skills required for the successful implementation of these requirements.
+These include the Site Supervisor, Occupational Health and Safety Officer and the Environmental Monitoring Officer. - Developing a Grievance Redress Mechanism for workers and addressing project grievances.

-8.2 The ORTCP and Line Agencies
+7.2 The ORTCP and Line Agencies

 The ORTCP PIU will have responsibility for all social and environmental safeguards management.
-Other agencies, Ministries and Departments, Environmental Health Department (EHD), Department of Infrastructure (DOI), Physical Planning Department (PPD), Labour Department, Public Utilities Department) will have responsibility for monitoring based on their mandate and the day-to-day responsibilities of their respective institutions.
-As such, environmental management and monitoring of this project by the public sector will involve several bodies, each with its own statutory responsibilities or other traditional roles, and organisational structure.
-These bodies should work cooperatively, within a coordinated framework, if efficient and effective environmental management from the public sector perspective is to be achieved.
+Other agencies, Ministries and Departments, Environmental Health Department (EHD), Department of Infrastructure (DOI), Physical Planning Department (PPD), Labour Department, Public Utilities Department), the Forestry Department and the Department of Fisheries will have responsibility for monitoring based on their mandate and the day-to-day responsibilities of their respective institutions.
+As such, environmental and social management and monitoring of this project by the public sector will involve several bodies, each with its own statutory responsibilities or other traditional roles, and organisational structure.
+These bodies should work cooperatively, within a coordinated framework, if efficient and effective environmental and social management from the public sector perspective is to be achieved.
 The ORTCP PSC also has project implementation oversight.
 Although all of the following agencies are not represented, their participation should be co-opted as required to ensure improved coordination of public responsibilities in relation to environmental and social management and monitoring on this project:

 - 1. Department of Infrastructure

+- 2. Ministry of Agriculture

+- 3. Department of Forestry

+- 4. Department of Fisheries

+- 5. Transport Board

+- 6. Police Traffic Department

-- 2. Labour Department
+- 7. Labour Department

-- 3. Environmental Health Department
+- 8. Environmental Health Department

-- 4. Fire Service
+- 9. Fire Service

-- 5. Water and Sewerage Company (WASCO)
+- 10. Water and Sewerage Company (WASCO)

-- 6. St. Lucia Electricity Company (LUCELEC)
+- 11. St. Lucia Electricity Company (LUCELEC)

+- 12. FLOW C&W Communications Plc.

-- 7. National Emergency Organisation (NEMO)
+- 13. National Emergency Organisation (NEMO)

-- 8. The National Skills Development Centre
+- 14. National Conservation Authority (NCA)

 The Client (MOT) must make relevant line agencies and its own staff aware of the requirements for their monitoring of the construction upon commencement (as outlined in this ESMP), and the responsibilities will be agreed at the pre-design stage.
 The Ministry will take a lead role in construction monitoring on behalf of the public sector.
 It is assumed that the public sector agencies listed above will rely heavily on the MOT to monitor on a day-to-day basis, and call them in as needed, in light of the resource constraints that most of these agencies suffer.
-The ORTCP team comprises well-qualified persons with environmental and social expertise, and they will be required to routinely visit the sites, to identify potential issues, and interface with the contractor's environmental specialist as well as their public sector counterparts, to ensure that environmental and social issues are adequately mitigated.
+The ORTCP team comprises well-qualified persons with environmental and social expertise, and they will be required to routinely visit the sites, to identify potential issues, and interface with the supervision consultant's environmental specialist as well as their public sector counterparts, to ensure that environmental and social issues are adequately mitigated.

-9. PROJECT PHASES AND ENVIRONMENTAL AND SOCIAL MANAGEMENT
+8. PROJECT PHASES AND ENVIRONMENTAL AND SOCIAL MANAGEMENT

-9.1 Pre-Construction Phase
+8.1 Pre-Construction Phase